 Debt Avalanche

-This method attacks debts based on the order of highest to lowest interest rate.
-Start by arranging your debts from highest interest rate to lowest.
+The Debt Avalanche method attacks debts based on the order of highest to lowest interest rate.
+Start by arranging your debts from the highest interest rate to the lowest.
 You are ignoring the total amounts owing for now.
 While always paying minimums on each debt each month, we throw anything extra at the highest interest rate debt first, then move to 2nd highest, and so on.

 Popularity contest

-The not so great thing is it only prioritizes debts by their lowest amount first, and doesn’t take into consideration how much interest you are paying.
-Why should we pay off the small loan first with only 2% interest when you have a large loan with 29% interest accruing more and more daily!
+The not-so-great thing is it only prioritizes debts by their lowest amount first and doesn’t consider how much interest you pay.
+Why should we pay off the small loan first with only 2% interest when you have a large loan with 29% interest accruing more and more daily?

 Enter Debt Avalanche…

-By listing your debts from highest interest rate to lowest, and attacking the highest interest rate first, you will actually end up saving yourself a lot more money in the long run on your interest payments.
+By listing your debts from highest interest rate to lowest and attacking the highest interest rate first, Debt Avalanche will actually end up saving you a lot more money on your interest payments in the long run.
 Owing less in overall debt.

-Your debts may not always be paid off in the order we line them up in, depending on the amounts owing, but you know over time you are saving more interest by using this method.
-When you are trying to become debt free, this really counts for a lot.
+Your debts may not always be paid off in the order we line them up, depending on the amounts owed, but you know over time, you are saving more interest by using this method.
+When you are trying to become debt-free, this really counts for a lot.

-If you could use some help tracking your progress in using these two methods I have created a Google Sheets template that helps you follow Debt Snowball/Avalanche.
-Get the support you need to help you get started paying off debt in whatever way you prefer!
+If you could use some help tracking your progress in using these two methods, I have created a Google Sheets template that helps you crush your debts.
+Get the support you need to help you get started paying off debt wether you use Debt Avalanche or Debt Snowball.

-Attacking the highest interest rate debt first just makes more financial sense.
+Attacking the highest interest rate debt first makes more financial sense.
 Do you agree or disagree?
 What method have you used in the past for debt repayments?
 What worked for you?
-As always there is no right or wrong, only right for you – and right for you is whichever way you will consistently follow to reach your debt free goal!

 Find more content like this in the Savings & Debt Section of the blog.